-The Shiba scream is one of the unique characteristics of the Shiba Inu, and one that you have to adapt to if you adopt a Shiba as a companion dog.
-While the vocalization, at first, may be surprising, the Shiba means no harm.
+The Shiba Inu scream is one of the unique characteristics and one that you have to adapt to if you adopt a Shiba as a companion dog.
+While the vocalization, at first, maybe surprising, the Shiba means no harm.
 He just wants you to know what he does not like and he wants you to pay attention.

-Don’t Let Screaming or Whining Get Out of Control
+Don’t Let Shiba Inu Scream or Whining Get Out of Control

 Therefore, when a Shiba screams, he only wants to be happy and wants to be heard.
 In most cases, even the loudest of screams is an overreaction.
 Nevertheless, if your companion dog screams and whines to excess, it may be overly anxious.
 If this is the case, you should visit your vet or seek advice from an animal behaviorist.